Last Updated on

 Knysna was hit in 2017 by a devastating fire that killed 9 people and left so many homeless, even today, in the hilly part of the City, you will see many being restructured.

-From Knysna,one of the most popular highlights of the Garden Route, our exploration to the off-beat interior began.
-Leaving the coast and its constant winds, we headed towards Prince Alfred Pass and then along the beautiful R62 road, crossed the Garden Route and arrived in Port Elizabeth.
+From Knysna, one of the most popular highlights of the Garden Route, our exploration of the off-beat interior began.
+Leaving the coast and its constant winds, we headed towards Prince Alfred Pass and then along the beautiful R62 road, crossed the Garden Route, and arrived in Port Elizabeth.

 Knysna and the Church of Sant’Ambrogio

 From Knysna, we took an alternative route to the R339, also a dirt road, which passes through the Church of Sant’Ambrogio, built by a group of Italian immigrants who arrived from Treviso in the nineteenth century.
 Inside the Church, there are many historical artifacts and newspaper articles that talk about this story.

 Attracted by the invitation of the English farmer Henry Barrington, these 32 Italians arrived here with the idea of producing silk but soon realized that the excellent living conditions promised were not so easy to achieve.

 Nor roads or paths did exist in the area, and neither did the houses that had been promised.
 And worse, the local mulberry tree was not the one the silkworms fed on.